neu-reseau/neuaug/README.md

 ### Speech Augmentation

-Run the speech augmentation script from the command line with the following syntax:
+Run the speech augmentation script from the command line with the following syntax:-

 ```
 python speechaug.py <folder of audio files> <output folder> <number of augmented copies>